Description |

 In this case, any SAML authentication request will be sent to the first IdP matched in the firewall policies configured, and subsequent policies and IdP's will not be triggered, hence the authentication request may fail.

 To overcome this design limitation, it is possible to leverage SSL VPN realms.
-Only the firewall policies that have a group that is matching the request for that realm will be evaluated.
+Only the firewall policies that have a group that matches the request for that realm will be evaluated.
 Therefore, the SAML request will be sent to the specific IdP configured for that SAML group. |

 Solution |

-Enable SSL-VPN Realms under Feature Visibility.
+Enable SSL VPN Realms under Feature Visibility.
 Under System -> Feature Visibility -> Additional Features and enable the SSL VPN Realms.

-2) Create an Application for SAML on Azure.
+Create an Application for SAML on Azure.
 Create a new Application under Azure Portal.
 After logging into the Azure Portal, search for 'Enterprise Applications'.

-Search for 'FortiGate', select 'FortiGate SSL VPN' and give it a name.
+Search for 'FortiGate', select 'FortiGate SSL VPN', and give it a name.

 Assign Users and Groups.